Credit Cards for Beginners

 A secured credit card requires you to send the card issuer a refundable security deposit after you’ve been approved for an account.
 The deposit may determine your credit limit, and the card issuer can apply the deposit to the unpaid balance if the cardholder doesn’t pay their bills.

 Generally, you’ll get the full deposit when you close your account as long as you’ve paid off the entire balance.
-But with the Discover it® Secured credit card, you can get your deposit back when you upgrade to an unsecured card after six consecutive on-time payments and six months of good status on all your credit accounts.1
+But with the Discover it® Secured credit card, you can get your deposit back after six consecutive months of on-time payments and maintaining good status on all your credit accounts, and if you qualify Discover will increase your credit line.1

 Store credit cards